The company behind the "One Chip Challenge" is pulling its super-spicy chips from stores.

-The infamous hot chips by Paqui are being banned by school districts across the country after reports that kids are going to the hospital after trying them.
+The infamous hot chips by Paqui have been banned by school districts across the country after reports that kids are going to the hospital after trying them.

 What is the 'One Chip Challenge'?